apl-ocean-engineering/lsd-slam-pangolin-gui/README.md

 # 4. Running

-Supports directories or sets of raw PNG images.
-For example, you can download any dataset from [here](http://vision.in.tum.de/lsdslam) in PNG format, and run:
+Supports directories or sets of raw images.
+For example, you can download any dataset from [here](http://vision.in.tum.de/lsdslam), and run:

     ./LSD --calib datasets/LSD_machine/cameraCalibration.cfg  datasets/LSD_machine/images/